Teen rescued after surviving 49 days adrift in Pacific Ocean

 A teenager survived 49 days at sea after a storm ripped his tiny vessel from its moorings and set him adrift into the Pacific Ocean.

-Aldi Novel Adilang recounted being circled by a shark during his 1,600-mile journey from Indonesia.
+Aldi Novel Adilang recounted being circled by a shark at one point during his 1,600-mile journey from Indonesia.
 He was rescued earlier this month near the U.S. island territory of Guam, officials said.
 He ate fish and read his Bible daily during the ordeal.

 Adilang was later reunited with his family at their remote coastal village after being brought to Japan, where he recuperated with the help of consular officials.